1-800-275-4279

 Failing to Report an Accident to Your Insurance Company: What Can Happen?

-A minor accident, sometimes referred to as a fender bender, can occur frequently.
-Many drivers are tempted not to report the accident to their insurance company if property damage seems insignificant, and no injuries are apparent.
-Often they feel that reporting minor collisions will cause their insurance rates to rise, and they believe they are better off working out a settlement themselves with the other driver.
+A minor accident, sometimes called a fender bender, can occur frequently.
+Many drivers are tempted not to report the accident to their insurance company if the property damage seems insignificant and no injuries are apparent.
+They often feel that reporting minor collisions will raise their insurance rates, and they believe they are better off working out a settlement themselves with the other driver.
 However, not reporting even a minor accident is almost always a mistake.

-State law typically specifies that drivers must report most accidents to a law enforcement agency.
-Your insurance carrier also almost always requires that you report every accident.
+State law typically requires drivers to report most accidents to a law enforcement agency.
+Your insurance carrier also almost always requires you to report every accident.

 Here are the consequences of failing to contact your insurance company after a car crash.